White officer who murdered 17-year-old Laquan McDonald is released three years early

 During the fatal encounter in 2014, Van Dyke was seen in footage shooting the teenager 16 times despite Laquan being on the ground.

-It was mong the first incidents involving the use of video to show the wrongdoings of a member of law enforcement against Black Americans, and not dissimilar to the death of George Floyd who was shot by a police officer in Minneapolis in 2020.
+It was among the first incidents involving the use of video to show the wrongdoings of a member of law enforcement against a Black American, and not dissimilar to the death of George Floyd who was shot by a police officer in Minneapolis in 2020.

 Van Dyke was later convicted of second-degree murder but not for all 16 counts of aggravated battery that would have extended his prison sentence indefinitely, and was released for good behaviour by the state of Illinois this week.